 Intensive Individual Psychotherapy

-- 330,000 won (recommended for more severe forms for distress, such as disorder-related impairment, suicidality, etc).
+- 330,000 won (recommended for more severe forms for distress, such as disorder-related impairment, severe suicidality, etc).
 Includes the following more intensive services:

 - diagnostic intake session & clinical impressions (with documentation, as needed)

 - treatment team care coordination (such as with school staff, psychiatrists, etc, as needed)